Getting started with account hierarchies

 Default on gives users sub-account access by default.
 You can change this default on demand.

 Always on affects all account users (current and future) and cannot be revoked.
-If you change it later to Default on or Default off, the users who were invited to the account previously will still have access.
+If you change it later to Default on or Default off, users who were invited previously will still have access.
 The settings will only affect future users.

 When you invite users to accounts where Always on is enabled, both existing and future users of the account will get sub-account access.
 For Default on & Default off accounts, the settings will become effective for future users only.